Q: When was CCS founded? A: CCS opened its doors to the public in 1974 with approximately 55 students in grades K through 4.

 Q: Where is the school located?
 A: CCS is located approximately 3.5 miles south of I-275 on Taylor Mill Road at 5955 Taylor Mill Road, Covington, KY 41015 (859) 356-9201.

 Q: Are the facilities adequate?
-A: Beautifully situated on 66 acres with air conditioned classrooms.
+A: CCS is beautifully situated on 60+ acres with air conditioned classrooms.
 There are 2 computer labs, 2 STEM labs, a full size gymnasium (capacity 1,000) with a theatrical stage & lighting, and a full size kitchen and large cafeteria with prepared hot lunches.

 Q: Is CCS accredited?
 A: Yes.
 The school is accredited by the Association of Christian Schools International (ACSI) (the largest of its kind in the world) and the Non-Public Commission of the Kentucky Department of Education readily recognizes ACSI accreditation; the Southern Association of Colleges and Schools (SACS), and AdvanceED.
 CCS does not accept any federal or state funding whatsoever.

 Q: What is the average number of years current CCS teachers have been at CCS?
-A: Eleven Years
+A: 10 Years

 Q: What are the requirements to be a teacher at CCS?
 A: Teachers must have a degree from a recognized college in their area of teaching interest.
 Elementary faculty are required to possess an Elementary Education degree.
 They must be ACSI certified or be willing to obtain certification with ACSI.
 All teachers are born again Christians and many are members of Calvary Baptist Church.

 Q: What colleges do CCS teachers graduate from?
 A: A variety of colleges are represented.
-Several Christian (Cedarville, Liberty, etc.) and secular colleges (U.C., NKU, Michigan State Univ., Morehead State Univ., etc.) Approximately 43% have Master’s degrees.
+Several Christian (Cedarville, Liberty, etc.) and public colleges (U.C., NKU, Michigan State University, Morehead State University, the Naval Academy, University of Kentucky, etc.) Approximately 43% have Master’s degrees.

 Q: What is the make-up of the school board?
 A: The Executive Committee is comprised of seven members, the school Headmaster, and the chairman.
 They are all members of Calvary Baptist Church.
 Three of the seven are Calvary Baptist Church deacons.
 The role of the Executive Committee is to make school policy and insure funding.